 But that does not mean that in every interview I opine on constitutional law.

-but in fact you’ve opined on very few constitutional [questions] — I think, in this particular case, I think this is something that LGBT people would be hungry to hear you weigh in on.
+No, but in fact you’ve opined on very few constitutional [questions] — I think, in this particular case, I think this is something that LGBT people would be hungry to hear you weigh in on.

 I’m sure they would be.

 Yes, OK.
 Back to “don’t ask, don’t tell” real quick.
 How long do you anticipate the certification process [will be]?

 I spoke to Admiral Mullen today.
 He said he’s taking the implementation manual that was a companion to the attitudinal survey off to vacation with him.
 He is prepared to implement.
 I spoke to other of the service chiefs, including, for example, General Amos.
 We saw that in the attitudinal surveys there was the most resistance in the Marine Corps.
 But Jim Amos said to me that he’s ready to implement and he’s going to make it work.